satyendra2013/react-input-with-debouncing/example/README.md

 It is linked to the react-input-with-debouncing package in the parent directory for development purposes.

-You can run `npm install` and then `npm start` to test your packages.
+You can run `npm install` and then `npm start` to test your package.